wilsam239/sewer/README.md

-# Musical Bingo (sewer-quasar)
+# The Sewer

-Dashboard to create, run, and manage musical bingo at a pub
+Dashboard to view the status of all gitlab pipelines

 ## Install the dependencies